bremea/tinfoil-archive/README.md

 ## Contributing

-Please open an issue with any bug reports, or a
+Please open an issue with any bug reports, or a pull request to merge something you worked on.